OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

-﻿# SPFx Bot using Sharepoint List
+﻿# SPListBot

-Bot Framework v4 echo bot sample.
+Bot Framework v4 SPListBot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and save it into sharepoint's List.